 Monitor temperature closely with a leave-in thermometer.
 Allow for carryover cooking of around 10° F by pulling it off heat slightly under the final target temp.

 (after resting and searing)

-Approximate cook time for a 7-pound roast: 3 to 4 hours (about 30 minutes per pound)
+The approximate cook time for a 7-pound roast: 3 to 4 hours (25 to 30 minutes per pound)

 A Sauce to Bring It Together